These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 A closeup of cooked potatoes right out of the Instant Pot

-Melt the ghee or butter over medium high heat in a large skillet.
+Melt the ghee or your fat of choice over medium high heat in a large skillet.
 Once it starts sputtering, carefully add the potatoes to the pan.
-Season generously with salt and pepper.
-Leave the potatoes undisturbed for 1 minute before flipping to brown the other side for an additional minute.
+Leave the potatoes undisturbed for 1 minute before flipping to brown the other side for an additional minute or so.
+If you’re cooking the potatoes from the fridge, it may take an additional few minutes to get them crispy.

 Frying the cooked potatoes in a cast iron skillet until crispy.